icure/expo-medtech-boilerplate/README.md

 - **Android Studio**

 > [!IMPORTANT]
-> Ensure your Android emulator has at least 6GB of RAM to accommodate increased memory usage while running in debug mode
+> Ensure your Android emulator has at least 6GB of RAM to accommodate increased memory usage while running in
-> with Expo and React Native tooling.
+> development mode with Expo and React Native tooling.

 *Note: XCode and Android Studio are needed in order to run your app on iPhone & Android emulators*